A Visual Mining Approach to Improved Multiple-Instance Learning: Experiments and Results

-Table \ref{table:CorelCompare} presents the classification accuracy rates, including the results of DD-SVM, MILES and MILIS as reported by the original papers, and the results of MI-SVM and mi-SVM as reported in~\cite{Fu2011MILIS}.
-From Table \ref{table:CorelCompare}, we can see that MILTree-Med and MILTree-SI outperforms competing methods due to the efficient bag selection for training, and the efficient instance prototypes selection in each bag. \\
+Table \ref{table:CorelCompare} presents the classification accuracy rates, including the results of DD-SVM, MILES and MILIS, as reported by the original papers, and the results of MI-SVM and mi-SVM, as reported in~\cite{Fu2011MILIS}.
+From Table \ref{table:CorelCompare}, we can see that MILTree-Med and MILTree-SI outperform competing methods due to the efficient bag selection strategy used for training and the efficient instance prototype selection performed inside each bag.